South Korea’s Godzilla

 Now using the bones of “Gamera’s” story was one thing, but emulating its special effects was another.
 Suitmation and miniature-heavy films had never been attempted in South Korea.
 They didn’t have the expertise.
 But Kim’s solution was straightforward.
 He wanted a movie like “Gamera”… so why not just hire the people who made “Gamera”?

 Partnering with Japan’s Toei Studios, the future home of Super Sentai, Ki-duk Kim brought over several of the special effects team behind Daiei’s “colossal chelonian” to help create the miniatures.
-Technician Masao Yago, who created Gamera’s suit, oversaw the construction of Yongary himself.
+Technician Masao Yagi, who created Gamera’s suit, oversaw the construction of Yongary himself.

 All of this was just on the border of illegal.
 The South Korean government had banned all Japanese cultural products following the Japanese occupation of Korea.
 And yet not only was Kim cloning a fundamentally Japanese movie genre, but also hiring Japanese technicians to work on it.
 Even when making a kiddie film, the man couldn’t help being subversive.